King, Ramsay, and Connor

 The Point Lobos, a freighter, was docked in Alameda, across the bay from San Francisco.
 On that morning two men saw a seaman by the name of Wallace and identified him later at: the trial.
 One testified that Wallace had asked him to go over to the Point Lobos with him in order to get this engineer.
 Another, the second engineer on the Point Lobos, testified that he saw Wallace coming out of the cabin of the engineer who was murdered, George Alberts.

-When the arrests were made in August, just before the beginning of the 1936-37 strike, not only Wallace was arrested, but Earl King, head of the firemen, San Francisco vice-president of the Maritime Federation; Earnest Ramsay, patrolman for the firemen; and Frank Conner, ship's delegate on the Point Lobos.
+When the arrests were made in August, just before the beginning of the 1936-37 strike, not only Wallace was arrested, but Earl King, head of the firemen, San Francisco vice-president of the Maritime Federation; Earnest Ramsay, patrolman for the firemen; and Frank Connor, ship's delegate on the Point Lobos.

-King is today a man of 46, Conner 44, Ramsay 30, after having served three years.
+King is today a man of 46, Connor 44, Ramsay 30, after having served three years.
 For, unbelievable as it may seem after reading the testimony, the three men, together with Wallace, were convicted.

-The contention of the prosecution is that King hired Ramsay to beat up Alberts, and that Conner, Wallace, a seaman called Sakovitz, who is supposed to have dealt the death blow, were the ones responsible for the murder.
+The contention of the prosecution is that King hired Ramsay to beat up Alberts, and that Connor, Wallace, a seaman called Sakovitz, who is supposed to have dealt the death blow, were the ones responsible for the murder.
 But even the prosecution proved that King and Ramsay were in San Francisco at the time.
-Conner was on duty in the engine room of the ship at the time.
+Connor was on duty in the engine room of the ship at the time.
 Sakovitz never has been found.

 For the whole involved story, it is best to get the pamphlets issued, one entitled "The Ship, Murder," the other, "Punishment without Crime,” both obtainable from the Maritime Federation of the Pacific, 24 California Street, San Francisco.
 Both pamphlets cost a nickel.
 Knowing how responsive the readers of The Commonweal are to the cry for justice, I confidently urge them to get the pamphlets and write to Governor Olson their opinion in regard to the case.
 They will thus be performing many of the works of mercy.